How Can You Help Stop the Plastic Waste Problem?

 How To Help The Environment In Your Community

 That’s the big question, right?
 How can any of us make a real difference in all this when we’re the consumer.
 Start small!
+Inspire others to get involved with plastic waste solutions.
 Living sustainably is a marathon, not a sprint.

-Here’s a bunch of things you can swap out to waste less (and save money)!
+Here’s a bunch of things you can contribute to a meaningful way of plastic waste solutions:

-- Buy a reusable coffee mug/water bottle instead of the styrofoam or plastic ones.
+- Buy a reusable coffee mug/water bottle instead of styrofoam or plastic ones.